brosenthal140/satellite-coverage-tracker/README.md

 ## TLEParser Class

 ## Data Ingestion
-The data ingestion feature uses the `TLEParser` and `SatelliteCoverageTracker` classes to load and process satellite data from TLE files.
+Feature uses  `TLEParser` and `SatelliteCoverageTracker` classes to load and process satellite data from TLE files.

 ### Usage
-1. Place your TLE files in the `data/` directory (note that this directory is ignored by `.gitignore` and won't be uploaded).
+1. Place your TLE files in the `data/` directory.
 2. Run the main program to parse and ingest the TLE data.

 ## DataModel Class